gratonos/controller/README.md

-# controller
+# controller #

-parse input then call the corresponding registered function
+Read from stdin or unix domain socket then call registered functions.